2nd International Legion (Ukraine): Russian invasion of Ukraine

-On June 25, 2023, the 2nd International Legion entered the battles in the Donetsk region for the first time.
-Two fighters of the Legion got killed during the first battle: Volodymyr Trish from Lviv and Tarlan Osmanov from Baku, Azerbaijan.
+In May-June 2023, the 2nd International Legion re-entered the battles in the Luhansk region for the first time since the Battle of Lysychansk the year prior.
 On 25 June 2024, the battalion published that it had been holding positions in the Serebryansky forest for over a year.
 Publications by the battalion indicate that the deployment of the unit in combat in the Serebryansky forest dates as far back as 5-9 June 2023.

 In June 2024 in the Serebryansky forest, a group of Colombian volunteers in the battalion successfully assaulted Russian positions without losses.
 The commander of the group was reported to be an individual by the name of "Salmo", who would later be killed in action in the defence of Ukrainian positions in the forest in July 2024.
+The casualties (both wounded and killed in action) intensified through 2024 until July, when the Legion was sent to fight at Terny, then withdrawn to reform and restructure.

-Maria Zaitseva, a Belarusian woman whose photo taken of her during the 2020–2021 Belarusian protests went viral, joined the legion after the start of the invasion and fought with the 2nd Battalion until she was killed near Bakhmut on 17 January 2025, a day after her 24th birthday.
+Maria Zaitseva, a Belarusian woman whose photo taken of her during the 2020–2021 Belarusian protests went viral, joined the legion after the start of the invasion and fought with the 2nd Battalion until she was killed near Pokrovsk on 17 January 2025, several hours after her 24th birthday.

+After fighting in the Battles of Kreminna Forest, the 2nd Legion participated in The Battle of Chasiv Yar and the Battle of Pokrovsk, while its North Group fought in the Kursk Offensive.